xxfoundation/elixxir-client/README.md

 	  .....
 ```

-#### Sending safe messages between 2 users
+**Note:** For information on receiving messages and troubleshooting authenticated channel requests, see [Receiving Messages](#receiving-messages) and [Confirming authenticated channel requests](#confirming-authenticated-channel-requests).

 To send messages with end-to-end encryption, you must first establish a connection
-or [authenticated channel](https://xxdk-dev.xx.network/technical-glossary#authenticated-channel) with the other user:
+or [authenticated channel](https://xxdk-dev.xx.network/technical-glossary#authenticated-channel) with the other user.
+See below for example commands for sending or confirming authenticated channel requests, as well as for sending E2E messages:

 ```
 # Get user contact jsons for each client